Why Google Chrome is a Bad Idea

 Let’s hope the best and prepare for the worst by using Google-free open source software.

 Editor’s note: this post has gone live and viral in 2008 when Google introduced Chrome.
 I’ve edited it ever since for better readability and changed the image.
-The gist is still the same despite minor tweaks.
+The gist is still the same despite minor tweaks and an added preface.

 * Creative Commons image by Pascal.